Swissquote Review 2026 – A great Swiss Broker

 However, I use Interactive Brokers, a broker from the United States.
 So, we can compare both platforms.

-Where everything starts to differ very strongly is in the fees.
+Where everything starts to differ strongly is in the fees.

-Finally, currency exchange at IB costs about 2 USD, while they cost 0.95% at Swissquote.
-So, unless you convert less than 200 USD, IB will be much cheaper for converting money.
+Finally, currency exchange at IB costs about 2 USD, while it costs 0.95% at Swissquote.
+And if you convert small amounts at IB, you can use an even cheaper automatic conversion.
+IB will always be cheaper than Swissquote for currency conversions.

 So, if you are ready to use a broker that is not Swiss, you should consider Interactive Brokers.
 You can read my review of IB to know more.
 But as far as Swiss brokers go, Swissquote is excellent.